How To Crochet A Zigzag Bag

 Finished kitty brooch.

-I’m making a cat brooch here but you can create any design.
+I’m making a felt cat brooch here, but you can create any design.
 Even if your drawing is shocking, something interesting will come out of it.
-I do not care for the excuse that a person is not creative, it’s complete nonsense.
+I do not care for the excuse that a person is not creative; it’s complete nonsense.
 If you want to have a go, just do it.
 And, since we’ve just begun the summer holidays, I can tell you that this is a fabulous project to do with the kids.
-Mine love doing this kind of thing.
+My boys love doing this kind of thing.
 Summer holiday crafts are a must.

-Keyrings work well too.
-Or if you can’t be bothered to source brooch backs and keyrings (get them from Etsy or Ebay), then a few inches of ribbon attached means that it can become a hangy decoration.
+As well as making felt brooches, keyrings work well too.
+Or if you can’t be bothered to source brooch backs and keyrings (get them from Etsy or eBay), then a few inches of ribbon attached means that it can become a hanging decoration.

 This is a good craft project for those who don’t have loads of supplies.
-A square of felt and a couple of buttons costs less than a quid.
-You can use buttons, cut from old clothes.
-You can even use fabric off the same thing if you want.
+A square of felt and a couple of buttons cost less than a quid.
+You can reuse old buttons.
+You can even repurpose old scraps of fabric instead of using felt.
 Change the thread for yarn, if that’s all you’ve got.
 Whatever.

 basic template